collective/pb.recipes.pydev/src/pb/recipes/pydev/README.txt

     ...                          len('/src/pb/recipes/pydev/README.txt')]
     >>> pydev_egg_src = os.path.join(code_path, 'src')
     >>> pydev_egg_src in data
     True

+Eggs are sub-folders of remote_path, so Eclipse will be able to find them threw network shares.
+    >>> '/media/my_share/my_project' in data
+    True

 In version 0.2 the paths were added twice, let's check that this doesn't happen